Tim---/drown/README.md

     git clone https://github.com/Tim---/drown
     SSL_PREFIX=/path/to/prefix make

-To decrypt an encrypted pre-master secret c, using the public key (n, e) of the server at the address host:port, we will use the following command :
+To decrypt an encrypted pre-master secret c, using the public key of the server at the address host:port, we will use the following command :

-    ./drown host:port c n e
+    ./drown host:port certfile c

 ## Passive attack